radical-cybertools/radical.saga/docs/source/developers/adaptorwriting.rst

 For many adaptor implementations, it is beneficial to interface to external processes.
 In particular, all adaptors performing remote interactions over ssh or gsissh secured connections will likely need to interact with the remote user shell.
-The :class:`saga.utils.pty_process` class is designed to simplify those interactions, and at the same time be more performant than, for example, pexpect.
+The classes :class:`saga.utils.pty_process.PTYProcess` and (on top of PTYProcess) :class:`saga.utils.pty_shell.PTYShell` are designed to simplify those interactions, and at the same time be more performant than, for example, pexpect.

+.. autoclass:: saga.utils.pty_shell.PTYShell

-.. autoclass:: saga.utils.pty_process
+.. autoclass:: saga.utils.pty_process.PTYProcess